 There’s a creeping cost that can become unmanageable if you’re not aware: the cost of your payment processing.
 To keep payment processing expenses pruned to the minimum, one of the first things that we do is calculate the effective rate.
 Once we find the effective rate, we can determine what costs may need to be weeded out, and which are necessary for business growth.

 The effective rate is the total processing fees divided by total sales volume on your credit card processing statement.
-It’s usually expressed in the form of a percentage, and in my opinion is one of the quickest ways to find out if you’re paying too much for your merchant account.
+It’s usually expressed in the form of a percentage, and it’s is one of the quickest ways to uncover if you’re paying too much for your merchant account.

-Let’s assume that the above statement is for a business that sells backpacks, and sells them exclusively online — a straight eCommerce business.
-I’ve highlighted the total sales volume in green, and the total fees in red.
+In the example above, we’ve highlighted the total sales volume in green, and the total fees in red.

 So, what is the effective rate for this statement?
-If you guessed 5.99 or 6% (rounded) you would be right.
+If you figured out 5.99 or 6% (rounded) you would be right.
 To find the effective rate, you divide the total sales by the total fees:

 $5907.03 / $98511.45 = .0599 or 5.99%.